Inflation is comin' to town

 How concerned are you about fraud when shopping online?

 Credit card and identity fraud are highly detrimental to holiday revenue.
 Lack of trust with credit card info is the reason why 18% of customers abandon carts.
 Banks are just as wary.
-In 2021, $16 billion in good orders were incorrectly turned away due to false declines and the fear of fraud.
+The number of orders manually screened and declined in 2021 was consistently around 20% for all merchants globally.